zichenpx/capstone/README.md

     flask db migrate -m "Initial migration."
     flask db upgrade
     ```
+    *** It is very important to run migration locally first.
+Otherwise, it could mess up the app on Heroku.
+If it happended, you need to create the database from scratch.

   - Run Heroku Database Migration
     - It depends.
 If needed, execute:
       ```bash